hzhupku/IFA/README.md

-# IFA
+# Learning Implicit Feature Alignment Function for Semantic Segmentation

-Learning Implicit Feature Alignment Function for Semantic Segmentation
+Code will be available soon.